60 pointsby belter3 months ago5 comments

 The beauty of Turing's Test (which he strangely seemed to misunderstand) is that it is almost impossible to pass.

-• andrew_lettuce16 hours ago
+• svnt3 months ago

 The thing you are gatekeeping seems to have been cracked some months earlier by a different group: